observablehq/framework/docs/routing.md

 └─ ...
 ```

-When the site is built, the output root (`dist`) will contain two corresponding static HTML pages (`hello.html` and `index.html`), along with some additional assets needed for the site to work:
+When the site is built, the output root (`dist`) will contain two corresponding static HTML pages (`hello.html` and `index.html`), along with a few additional assets needed for the site to work.

 ```ini
 .